wkumler/mzsql/README.md

 UIMF is used by PNNL for their large-scale MS data and uses SQLite as the backend but all the access code is written in C#/C++ and doesn't have a shallow enough learning curve for me to pick it up.

 </details>

+README.md compiled from README.ipynb.
+Use `jupyter nbconvert --to markdown README.ipynb` to recompile.